 How to Dispose Of Oil-Based Paint Cans?

-The first and foremost step is to check whether the can is completely empty or not.
+Like above, first, check whether the oil paint can is completely empty or not.

-This way you can empty the can and dispose of it properly without any risk.
+This way, you can empty the can and dispose of the painted piece properly without risk.

-These oil-based paint cans are highly hazardous, so different localities have different policies.
+Oil-based paint cans are highly dangerous, so different localities have different policies, rules, and regulations.

 You can place your hazardous oil-based paint cans in local trash if your local administrative rules are permitting you to do so.